Maras00/MS3/README.md

 ### Additional Testing

-For additional testing, I created a few accounts from which I made:
+For additional testing, I created a few accounts from which I performed:

-- Registering
+- Registration
 - Login
 - Signing out
 - Adding cars
 - Editing cars
 - Deleting cars
+- Searching cars
 - Adding categories
 - Editing categories
 - Deleting categories
-- Use links in navbar and mobile navbar
+- Using links in navbar and mobile navbar

 ### Errors

 - The first of the errors that appears from time to time is a "net::ERR_NAME_NOT_RESOLVED" error in profile.html, cars.html and categories.html image replacement
    - onerror="this.onerror=null;this.src='static/img/avatar_car.jpg'", onerror="this.onerror=null;this.src='static/img/avatar_car2.jpg'"
-- The second error I noticed in the safari browser when you want to choose option in add_car.html and edit_car.html there are two menus to open.
+- The second error I noticed is in the Safari browser - when you want to choose an option in add_car.html and edit_car.html there are two menus to open.
-- The third error was a spelling mistake I made in the env.py file and it did`t work as it should.
+- The third error was a spelling mistake I made in the env.py file and it didn`t work as it should.

 ### Code Validation